slavi-malamov-klevret/Getting-and-cleaning-data---Coursera-course/README.md

 6. We group by the dataframe and find for every activity(totally 6), for evey signal and every measure the average measurement.

-7. Finally we save our date frame by the name `tidy_data.csv`
+7. Finally we save our date frame by the name `tidy_data.txt`